pflorenze/pflorenze/README.md

 ### Hi there 👋
-I am a Jr Developer.
+I am a QA Engineer focused on automation testing.
 These are my personal projects.

 My posts